Wakoma/Lokal/roles/docs/files/domains.md

 ## DNS challenge

-DNS challenge still uses Let's Encrypt but doesn't require you to pre-set your DNS records to Lokal server.
+DNS challenge still uses Let's Encrypt but it doesn't require you to pre-set your DNS records.
 Since somebody has to do it, then your DNS provider must support API access and traefik handles this.
 Currently, the only supported DNS provider is Namecheap.
 Following variables are necessary in the hosts file.

 ```yaml
 email_acme: your@email.com